 YGST 615 Foundations of Yoga Studies: This course will investigate basic methodological approaches to the academic study of Yoga, with an emphasis on the place of Yoga within theological discourse.
 It will include a bibliographic survey of primary and secondary sources and engagement with key select resources.
 Sikh and Christian approaches to Yoga will be included.

-Introduction to Sanskrit: This requirement may be completed before admission to the program or by enrollment via audit in ARCH 205: Beginning and Intermediate Sanskrit.
+Introduction to Sanskrit: This requirement may be completed before admission to the program or by enrollment via audit in YGPX 800-801: Beginning and Intermediate Sanskrit.
 This course provides the student a foundational understanding of Sanskrit writing and grammar.

 YGST 630 Hatha Yoga Texts: This course in movement and breathing (Āsana and Prāṇāyāma) will draw from classical texts such as the Haṭha Yoga Pradīpikā, the Gherhaṇḍa Saṃhitā, and the Yoga Śāstra with particular attention to practice applications.
 Requires demonstration of student teaching skills.